 Ketogenic Diet for Kids

 The ketogenic diet may be a treatment option for kids with epilepsy who are not successfully treated with medication or are not candidates for surgery.
 This is a very high-fat diet that has been used for almost 100 years to treat epilepsy.
-Approximately two-thirds of children have a greater than 50 percent reduction in seizures, and up to 25 percent can become seizure free.
+Approximately two-thirds of children have a greater than 50% reduction in seizures, and up to 25% can become seizure free.

-The Children’s Hospital of Philadelphia’s Dietary Treatment Program takes a team approach to establishing ketogenic diet plan, with expert input from neurologists, dietitians, skilled nursing staff and social workers.
-If your child is not already under the care of a CHOP neurologist, and you would like to explore the possibility of the ketogenic diet, then contact the Pediatric Regional Epilepsy Program for a second opinion consultation.
+The Dietary Treatment Program in Children's Hospital of Philadelphia's Neuroscience Center takes a team approach to establishing a child's ketogenic diet plan, with expert input from neurologists, dietitians, skilled nursing staff and social workers.
+If your child is not already under the care of a CHOP neurologist and you would like to explore the possibility of the ketogenic diet, please contact us for a second opinion consultation.

-When the ketogenic diet is started, your child will be admitted to the hospital to make sure she tolerates the food and safely converts into ketosis.
-The diet is initiated gradually, without a fast, over the course of 4-5 days as an inpatient, without the need for fasting.
+When the ketogenic diet is started, your child will be admitted to the hospital to make sure they tolerate the food and safely convert into ketosis.
+The ketogenic diet is initiated gradually over the course of four to five days as an inpatient, without the need for fasting.
 During this time, families learn all the details about diet management.
-Parents and caregivers can also take cooking classes in our Keto Kitchen, where our experts can teach you how to make a high-fat meal delicious.
+Parents and caregivers can take cooking classes in our Keto Kitchen, where our experts can teach you how to make a high-fat meal delicious.
 Our team has also recently published The Ketogenic Diet Cookbook for easy access to our most popular recipes.

 Medications and other products like toothpaste and mouthwash contain varying amounts of carbohydrates.
 It is important to choose products containing the lowest amounts of carbohydrates when your child is on the ketogenic diet.
 Hidden carbohydrates in these products can interfere with the positive results of the diet.
 The Dietary Treatment Program team will give you a list of medications and other “keto-friendly” products.

 Children usually stay on the diet for about two years.
-The diet is then slowly weaned off and changed back to a regular diet.
+They are then slowly weaned off of the diet and changed back to a regular diet.
 Some families can use the diet for a shorter period, while others stay on the diet for life.
-We currently have many children in our program who have been on the diet for more than 15 years.
+We currently have many children in our program who have been on the ketogenic diet for more than 15 years.
 Treatment will depend on your child’s unique condition.